 Understanding the career of being a long-haul trucker and what it involves on a daily basis

-Either way, you go through your morning routine, which includes washing up, getting coffee, grabbing some breakfast.
-As you eat, you’re checking your messages, seeing what the weather is like today, checking in with dispatch if necessary, and planning the next leg of the route.
+Either way, you go through your morning routine, which includes washing up, getting coffee, and grabbing some breakfast.
+As you eat, you’re checking your messages, seeing what the weather will be like today, checking in with dispatch if necessary, and planning the next leg of the route.

 When you stop for lunch at a convenience station, you check in with your family and chat with some fellow drivers who are also taking a break.

-Back on the road for the next stretch until you finish at dinnertime (or until you need a restroom break).
+It’s back on the road for the next stretch until you finish at dinnertime (or until you need a restroom break).
 This afternoon, you pass through a rainstorm and consider if the weather is bad enough to warrant shutting down until it passes.
 But, the clouds break and you continue until you reach your next projected stop for the night.